 The Company is party to a put arrangement with respect to the common securities that represent the remaining noncontrolling interest for its majority-owned subsidiary, Guess Brasil Comércio e Distribuição S.A. ("Guess Brazil"), which was established through a majority-owned joint venture during fiscal 2014.
 The put arrangement for Guess Brazil, representing 40% of the total outstanding equity interest of that subsidiary, may be exercised at the discretion of the noncontrolling interest holder by providing written notice to the Company beginning in the sixth year of the agreement, or sooner in certain limited circumstances, and every third anniversary from the end of the sixth year thereafter subject to certain time restrictions.
 The redemption value of the Guess Brazil put arrangement is based on a multiple of Guess Brazil's earnings before interest, taxes, depreciation and amortization subject to certain adjustments, and is classified as a redeemable noncontrolling interest outside of permanent equity in the Company's consolidated balance sheet.
-During fiscal 2017, the Company and the noncontrolling interest holder to retain the same pro-rata interest in Guess Brazil.
-The carrying value of the redeemable noncontrolling interest no retain the same pro-rata interest in Guess Brazil.
+During fiscal 2017, the Company and the noncontrolling interest holder increased their capital contributions by \$1.7 million, of which \$1.0 million was paid by the Company and the remaining amount was paid by the noncontrolling interest holder to retain the same pro-rata interest in Guess Brazil.
 The carrying value of the redeemable noncontrolling interest related to Guess Brazil was \$1.4 million and \$1.6 million as of February 2, 2019 and February 3, 2018, respectively.

 The Company is party to a put arrangement with respect to the common securities that represent the remaining noncontrolling interest for its majority-owned subsidiary, Guess?
 CIS, LLC ("Guess CIS"), which was established through a majority-owned joint venture during fiscal 2016.
 The put arrangement for Guess CIS, representing 30% of the total outstanding equity interest of that subsidiary, may be exercised at the discretion of the noncontrolling interest holder by providing written notice to the Company during the period beginning after the fifth anniversary of the agreement through December 31, 2025, or sooner in certain limited circumstances.
 The redemption value of the Guess CIS put arrangement is based on a multiple of Guess CIS's earnings before interest, taxes, depreciation and amortization subject to certain adjustments and is classified as a redeemable noncontrolling interest outside of permanent equity in the Company's consolidated balance sheet.
 During fiscal 2016, the Company made an initial contribution of \$2.0 million.
 During fiscal 2017, the Company and the noncontrolling interest holder increased their capital contributions by \$5.0 million, of which \$3.5 million was paid by the Company and the remaining amount was paid by the noncontrolling interest holder to retain the same pro-rata interest in Guess CIS.
-During fiscal 2018, the Company and the noncontrolling interest holder made an additional capital contribution totaling \$3.2 million, of which \$2.2 million was paid by the Company and the remaining amount was paid by the noncontrolling interest holder to retain the same pro-rata interest in Guess CIS.
+During fiscal 2018, the Company and the remaining amount was paid by the noncontrolling interest holder to retain the same pro-rata interest in Guess CIS.
 The carrying value of the redeemable noncontrolling interest related to Guess CIS was \$3.5 million and \$4.0 million as of February 2, 2019 and February 3, 2018, respectively.